Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 You just need a pan, bowl, spoon and fork!

-With just raspberries, cream, oats, honey and a few minutes of your time, you can make this delicious layered dessert, that everyone will enjoy.
+With just raspberries, cream, oats, honey and a few minutes of your time, you can make this delicious Scottish dessert, that everyone will enjoy.

-Traditionally made with whiskey, and delicious with or without for children, this summer dessert is now eaten all year round and is a firm favourite on Burn's night too.
+Traditionally made with whisky, this summer dessert is now eaten all year round and is a firm favourite on Burn's night too.

 Enjoy!